TobiasPSP/doneland_sources/Components/Power/BMS/1s/README.md

 # 1S - Protecting Single Batteries

-> 1S BMS Protect One (Groups of) Batteries From Mishap.
+> 1S BMS Protect One (Group of) Batteries From Mishap.

 Single batteries often come with a *basic* **BMS** built-in.
 If you want more control over the protection features, you can select and add your own **1S BMS** according to your needs.